-With scammers becoming more sophisticated, calls can sometimes appear to originate from a credible source such as a government agency or other well-known organisations.
+With scammers becoming more sophisticated, calls and SMS can sometimes appear to originate from a credible source such as a government agency or other well-known organisations.
 Go with your first instinct and never respond to a request for personal or account information, demand for immediate payment or remote access to a device.
-Although these calls can appear to be genuine, credible sources generally don’t ask for this type of information over the phone, so it is important to be vigilant.
+Although these calls and SMS can appear to be genuine, credible sources generally don’t ask for this type of information over the phone or in an SMS, so it is important to be vigilant.
 Scammers may also:

 - Claim that you have won a prize

-- Use a well-known logo or send a text message that appears to be legitimate
+- Use a well-known logo or send an SMS that appears to be legitimate

 How can I protect myself from scam calls?

 If something doesn’t look or sound right, or if something is too good to be true, it usually is.
 To help safeguard yourself, you should:

 - Do not respond to missed calls or SMS from unknown international numbers